 The Faculty of Arts and Humanities of the University of Tartu is the largest, most diverse and most internationally recognised centre for research in the Humanities in Estonia.

 In the advancement of research, a significant contribution is provided by junior researchers and PhD students.
-The teaching and research of the Faculty's PhD students is coordinated by the Doctoral School of Linguistics, Philosophy and Semiotics and the Doctoral School of Cultural Research and Fine Arts.
-As of 1 February 2011, the number of PhD students at the Faculty is 327.
+The teaching and research of the Faculty's PhD students is coordinated by the Graduate Schools (Graduate School of Linguistics, Philosophy and Semiotics and the Graduate School of Cultural Research and Fine Arts).
+As of autumn 2020, the number of PhD students at the Faculty is 218.
 Each year, 15-20 PhD theses are defended at the Faculty.
-Read more...